blackbird410/Product-landing-page-Odin/README.md

 # Product-landing-page-Odin
 This is a repo for the product landing webpage of the css course of The Odin Project curriculum.

-Some ressources such as images were taken on the web:
+Some ressources such as images were taken on the web.
 Credits to :
 - Photo by Kristina Paukshtite: https://www.pexels.com/photo/sundae-in-shallow-photo-1146758/
 - Image by Mees Groothuis from Pixabay